 - 1. Describe the major roles (teaching, outreach, service, and research) of the American professoriate. - 2.
-Compare and contrast the impact of institutional type (e.g., community college, liberal arts college, research extensive university, for profit) on faculty work life and career paths. - 3.
-Compare and contrast disciplinary similarities and differences in faculty roles and careers. - 4.
-Examine higher education research and be able to summarize the impact of psychological and demographic variables upon career entry and development. - 5.
-Analyze the current and emerging issues facing faculty, e.g., decrease in percentage of tenure-track positions, concerns about academic freedom and tenure, and determine their impact on one's future academic career. - 6.
-Examine the job search and interview process for full-time faculty positions. - 7.
-Ascertain what institutions do and can do to support new faculty. - 8.
-Understand the issues related to diversity as they relate to faculty hiring and career development, as well as upon institutional impact. - 9.
+Compare and contrast the impact of institutional type (e.g., community college, liberal arts college, research extensive university, for profit) and discipline on faculty work life and career paths. - 3.
+Examine higher education research and be able to summarize the impact of psychological and demographic variables upon career entry and development. - 4.
+Analyze the current and emerging issues facing faculty, e.g., decrease in percentage of tenure-track positions, concerns about academic freedom and tenure, and determine their impact on one's future academic career. - 5.
+Examine the job search and interview process for full-time faculty positions. - 6.
+Ascertain what institutions do and/or should do to support new faculty. - 7.
+Understand issues related to faculty diversity from multiple perspectives. - 8.
 Analyze the professoriate from an international higher education perspective.